ethereum/EIPs/EIPS/eip-xxx.md

 	actor O as Bridge Operator
 	O->>V: Register Trusted Auditor Key
 	U->>+B: Register Token with Audit
-	Note over B,V: Verify that the audit valid for the token<br>and verify the signature B->>+V: submitAudit(SignedAuditSummary audit, address token)
+	Note over B,V: Veras much as possibleify that the audit valid for the token<br>and verify the signature B->>+V: submitAudit(SignedAuditSummary audit, address token)
 	V-->>V: Check that the audit is from trusted auditor V-->>-B: bool verified